wedesoft/robobuilder/README.md

 You can load the Ruby extension like this:

     require 'rubygems'
-    require 'malloc'
+    require 'robobuilder'
-    include Hornetseye

-See documentation of {Hornetseye::Malloc} on how to use this Ruby extension.
+See documentation of {Robobuilder} on how to use this Ruby extension.